JochemvR/POLatex/README.md

 # Slinger_twee_perioden

-Research about the path of a pendulum with two columns Abstract below in Duch
+Research about the path of a pendulum with two columns.
+Abstract in Duch:

 Het bestuderen van bewegingen is erg belangrijk.
 In dit onderzoeksver- slag worden de resultaten gepubliceerd van het onderzoek naar de bewe-